OpenNetLab/AlphaRTC/README.md

 ##### PyInfer

 The default bandwidth estimator is PyInfer, You should implement your Python class named `Estimator` with required methods `report_states` and `get_estimated_bandwidth` in Python file `BandwidthEstimator.py ` and put this file in your workspace.
-And you should use the `peerconnection_serverless_pyinfer` as the start program.
 There is an example of Estimator with fixed estimated bandwidth 1Mbps.
 Here is an example [BandwidthEstimator.py](examples/peerconnection/serverless/corpus/BandwidthEstimator.py).

 ```python